danlangford/5e/dying.md

 Exhaustion gained from **Dying** does not end when the **Dying** condition is lost unless the healing method specifically describes also removing levels of exhaustion.
 Exhaustion gained from **Dying** is like all other exhaustion.
 See _Exhaustion_ in _Conditions_ for information on removing levels of exhaustion.

-The goal is to create a scenario where the character knows they are on their way to death and has multiple rounds to either stop the death or go out with a bang.
-These rules create a panic in the character without removing their abiulity to do something about it.
-Incombination with existing rules about removing level of exhaustion this creates a scenario where the closer you got to death to longer your character takes to recover from the shock of that situation.
-It could take multiple days to fully recover.
+This informs a character they are on their way to death and grants multiple rounds to either stop the death or go out with a bang.
+Urgency is created without removing the characters ability to do something about it.
+In combination with existing rules about removing level of exhaustion this creates a scenario where the closer you got to death to longer your character takes to recover from the shock of that situation, possibly multiple days.
 During that time the character will have some disadvantage on checks and reduced speed (as per the exhaustion levels) and this represents a bit of shell shock or PTSD being suffered by the character.

+### Falling Prone Instead

+When the **Dying** condition imposes suffering **+1 Exhaustion** levels the player may choose that their character instead falls prone.
+This option is only available if the character has not already been prone this turn.

 ### Damage while Dying.

-If you take any damage while you are **Dying**, you suffer one additional level of exhaustion.
-If the damage is from a critical hit, you suffer two additional levels of exhaustion.
+If you take any damage while you are **Dying**, you suffer **+1 Exhaustion** level.
 If the damage equals or exceeds your hit point maximum, you suffer instant death.

 ### Stabilizing a Dying Creature.

-The best way to save a **Dying** creature is to heal it.
-Spells and abilities that "stabilize" a creature now heal the creature for one hit point including administering first aid.

-You can use your action to administer first aid to a **Dying** creature including yourself, which requires a successful DC 8+exhaustion level Wisdom (Medicine) check.
-So for a creature at exhaustion level 4 the DC is 12.
-This check is not exempt the negative effects of your current level of exhaustion.
+Effects that stabalize a **Dying** creature now do so by healing for one hit point.
+Stabalization via first aid can be done on any creature you can touch and requires a successful Wisdom (Medicine) check with a DC of 10 + targets exhaustion level.

-Creatures that live after having the **Dying** condition have been at deaths door.
+Creatures that have been stabalized from **Dying** have been at deaths door.
 Thats a very traumatic situation.
 It may be appropriate to roll on the "Lingering Injuries Table" (DMG ch9) for the creature.

 ### Optional: Boromirs Heroic Death